Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 }

-Not only does this format contain the package names, but also Package URLs, license information, and a host of other things such as files Syft identified associated with a package.
+Not only does this format contain the package names, but also Package URLs, license information, and a host of additional metadata, such as, the location of associated files Syft identified within the package.

 Generating an SBOM in CycloneDX format